Bhashit/bhashit.github.io/_posts/2015-01-02-mathematics-bizarre-fun-beautiful.md

-This is like some mad scientist tried to combine the genes of the Joker, Sauron and the Galactus to create the ultimate super-villain and instead, what came out was a mild-mannered super-hero who restored the peace in the universe.
+This is like some mad scientist tried to combine the genes of the Joker, Sauron and the Galactus to create the ultimate super-villain and instead, what came out was a super-hero with high cheekbones who restored the peace in the universe.

 This equation has been a source of a lot of research and discussions.
 Mathematicians have written entire books dedicated to it,